tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.contrib.losses.compute_weighted_loss.md

 ### `tf.contrib.losses.compute_weighted_loss(*args, **kwargs)` {#compute_weighted_loss}

-Computes the weighted loss. (deprecated arguments)
+Computes the weighted loss. (deprecated arguments) (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed after 2016-12-30.
+Instructions for updating:
+Use tf.losses.compute_weighted_loss instead.

 SOME ARGUMENTS ARE DEPRECATED.
 They will be removed after 2016-11-25.
 Instructions for updating: